ConradIrwin/zed-extension-conl/README.md

-[CONL](https://github.com/ConradIrwin/conl) is a post-minimalist, human-centric configuration language.
-This is an extension that provides syntax highlighting in Zed.
+[CONL](https://github.com/ConradIrwin/conl) is a post-minimal, human-centric configuration file format.

+This provides syntax highlighting in Zed.